Louie Louie: Lyrics controversy and investigations

+The record is an abomination of out-of-tune guitars, an overbearing jungle rhythm and clanging cymbals.
+In fact, the record is an indictment of the taste of the American public.
+But I couldn't say one way or another whether the lyrics are obscene.

+An initial FCC investigation found the song "unintelligible at any speed".
 The National Association of Broadcasters also investigated and deemed it "unintelligible to the average listener", but that "[t]he phonetic qualities of this recording are such that a listener possessing the 'phony' lyrics could imagine them to be genuine."
 Neither the FCC nor the NAB took any further action.

 In response, Max Feirtag of publisher Limax Music offered $1,000 to "anyone finding anything suggestive in the lyrics", and Broadcasting magazine published the actual lyrics as provided by Limax.
 Scepter/Wand Records commented, "Not in anyone's wildest imagination are the lyrics as presented on the Wand recording suggestive, let alone obscene."

 Producer Jerry Dennon thanked the governor, saying, "We really owe Governor Welsh a lot.
 The record already was going great, but since he's stepped in to give us a publicity boost, it's hard to keep up with orders."
+A letter to the editor of a local paper stated that "he [Welch] gave it more publicity in one week than it had gotten since the time of its release" and chastised the governor for spending time on "trivial, inconsequential matters".
 Billboard noted, "It also seems likely that some shrewd press agentry may also be playing an important role in this teapot tempest."

 The following month an outraged parent wrote to Attorney General Robert F. Kennedy alleging that the lyrics of "Louie Louie" were obscene, saying, "The lyrics are so filthy that I can-not [sic] enclose them in this letter."
 The Federal Bureau of Investigation investigated the complaint, and looked into the various rumors of "real lyrics" that were circulating among teenagers.
 In June 1965, the FBI laboratory obtained a copy of the Kingsmen recording and, after 31 months of investigation, concluded that it could not be interpreted and therefore the Bureau could not find that the recording was obscene.

 Over the course of the investigation, a "folk legend of modern times that has yet to be bettered for sheer inanity", the FBI interviewed Richard Berry, members of the Kingsmen, members of Paul Revere and the Raiders, and record company executives.
 The one person they never interviewed was the man who actually sang the words in question, Jack Ely, whose name apparently never came up because he was no longer with the Kingsmen.